1What is the fundamental principle behind the Isolation Forest algorithm for anomaly detection?

 A.The minimum number of points required to form a dense region.

-B.The minimum number of clusters to find.
+B.The minimum number of iterations to run.

 C.The minimum distance between clusters.

-D.The minimum number of iterations to run.
+D.The minimum number of clusters to find.

 Correct Answer: The minimum number of points required to form a dense region.